-The group members submitted two articles to the EnANPAD academic event and were approved:
+The group members submitted two articles to the EnANPAD academic event and both were approved.
+They are:

-- Teaching ethics in the Field of Public Administration, Mauricio, Marcelo, Silvia and Martha.
+- Teaching ethics in the field of Public Administration, Mauricio, Marcello, Silvia and Martha.

-- The Phronesis Study in Organizations: A Systematic Review, by Clara, Mauricio and Marcelo.
+- The Phronesis Study in Organizations: A Systematic Review, by Clara, Mauricio and Marcello.

 The idea of seeking to publish articles in international journals A1 / A2 was discussed and encouraged.

 References: Marias, J. Introdução à Filosofia.
 São Paulo: Livraria Duas Cidades, 1995.
 Capítulo 5: A Razão.

 We continue to reflect on the text “The Reason” and conclude the debate on it.
 Topics covered today were: